Library information service and online resources

 The complete digital edition of The Times (London).
 Use keyword searching to retrieve full facsimile images of either a specific article or a complete page.
 Access the database from home by typing your library card number in the box where it says 'password' when asked.

 Full digital copies of a range of popular magazines.
-Titles include Amateur Photographer, New Scientist, Empire, Newsweek, The Economist and Your Family Tree.
+Titles include Amateur Photographer, New Scientist, Empire, Newsweek, The Economist and Who Do You Think You Are?.

 Accessible from library computers only